MARK YOUR CALENDARS

-It is the mission of Wisconsin Family Council to advance Judeo-Christian principles and values in Wisconsin by strengthening, preserving, and
+It is the mission of Wisconsin Family Action to advance Judeo-Christian principles and values in Wisconsin by strengthening, preserving, and

-promoting marriage, family, life and religious liberty.
+promoting marriage, family, life and religious freedom.
 Our vision is a Wisconsin where God is honored, families thrive, human life is cherished

 and religious freedom flourishes.

 CLICK here to invest in your family, faith, freedom and future!